-- You may return to work and resume most of your normal activities after three weeks and begin to exercise after six weeks.
+- You may return to work after a few days (this will vary from each patient) and resume most of your normal activities after three weeks and begin to exercise after six weeks.

 You will see your surgeon the day after your surgery and at specified intervals during the weeks following your surgery.
 This is done so that the surgeon can personally monitor your recovery process, and to ensure that you have the best results possible.

 Surgeon-led and managed care throughout for a truly personalised approach

 Our innovative ClearSleep anaesthesia technique